 Since cherry wine with pits is distinguished by its almond flavor, increasing ABV and sweetening after fermentation will improve the taste.
 But it’s recommended to first determine the optimal proportions on a small amount of wine, so as not to spoil the whole lot.

 - Fill the storage containers with the wine (it’s better to top off the containers to minimize contact with oxygen).
 Tightly seal the containers.
-Keep them with a water seal for the first 10 days in case the fermentation hasn’t finished fully.
+Keep them with airlock for the first 10 days in case the fermentation hasn’t finished fully.

 - Put the wine in a dark place with a temperature of 40-61F° / 6-16°C for aging.
 Leave it for 4-6 (or better 8-12) months till its ready.